 The Master (MSc) Accountancy & Control programme of the University of Amsterdam has a strong international emphasis.
 The programme is designed to prepare students for financial positions, not only in auditing and consultancy but also in industry, banking or government.
 The programme consists of an Accountancy track and a Control track.

 The Control track of the Accountancy and Control Master’s programme is concerned with financial information and decision making in the management of organisations.
 It provides you with the broad range of skills, the in-depth knowledge and the international expertise that you will need as a controller or financial professional in the business world or the public sector.

 - Prepare for a career in a financial function;

 - develop your financial expertise by acquiring both conceptual knowledge of and technical skills in Accountancy and Control;

 - follow our multidisciplinary programme and qualify for top-level post-master programmes.

 - after completing the programme, you are eligible for exemptions for up to seven papers towards the international ACCA accreditation.

 The programme in brief

 Researchers and lecturers at the Amsterdam Business School (ABS) are international experts.
-Because the ABS has a full research programme dedicated to Finance, your education in accountancy benefits from constant exploration of the field going on around you.
+Because the ABS has a full research programme dedicated to accounting, control and accountability, your education benefits from the constant exploration of the field going on around you.
 By discussing and reflecting on research, and by examining the practice of accounting and control in the form of case studies, you will learn the latest and most advanced techniques, practices and insights.